GetSomeRest/integration-sap-view.and.data.api/README.md

 An ASP.Net MVC website sample that integrates the Autodesk View and Data API with an SAP database using the [SAP Gateway for Microsoft (GWM)](http://scn.sap.com/docs/DOC-47563) technology.
 The sample demonstrates:
 * Displaying data from an SAP database in a custom panel when a model element is selected.
 * Selecting a model element when an item in a separate tree view is clicked.
-* Updating a data item and redisplaying the data in the model.
+* Updating an SAP data item and redisplaying the data in the model.

 ##Dependencies